In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 A nonconformance report need not be limited strictly to the outputs of the production and service process, they can be issued against any number of points throughout various processes.
 For instance, a purchase order that is missing the required SKU or a necessary sign-off.
 These are excellent opportunities to issue a nonconformance report, we want to track and trend these nonconformities as well as nonconformities identified through the production and service provision outputs.
 These types of nonconformities earlier in the process or through other ancillary processes can ultimately harm our reputation with customers, it can cause an increase in rework, increase in confusion, and delay.
 Some organizations do choose to issue nonconformance reports in the production service provision process versus other processes such as HR, Safety, or Document Control for example.

 Another great example is health and safety.
 With health and safety, your typical nonconformities are either in the identification of a near miss (which typically necessitates an investigation), or perhaps with unsafe conditions identified throughout the workplace.
-There is no requirement to utilize a separate form for these various types of nonconformances, but in many instances it can be helpful.
+There is no requirement to utilize a separate form for these various types of nonconformances, but in many instances, it can be helpful.
 The simplest and easiest way to track these various types of nonconformities is through defect codes.
-Two tires of defect codes(included in QA Cloud) can often provide for greater control of what otherwise can turn into a mess of endless codes.
-For instance, we may have a tier one defect code for shipping receiving, with several tier two defect codes associated with it regarding the packing list, regarding material identification, regarding the counts of the materials, and so forth.
+Two tiers of defect codes(included in QA Cloud) can often provide for greater control of what otherwise can turn into a mess of endless codes.
+For instance, we may have a tier one defect code for shipping receiving, with several tier two defect codes associated with it regarding the packing list, material identification, the counts of the materials, and so forth.
 We may otherwise have a tier one defect code that identifies this as a health and safety issue, with several tier two defect codes relating to a spill, a trip hazard, or failure to display appropriate warning signs, etc…

 Minor vs Major Nonconformance in daily reporting

-LinkedIn Facebook Instagram Twitter GETTR YouTube | Rumble
+LinkedIn Facebook Instagram Twitter(X) | YouTube

-– Products and Services: | QMS Software | Consultation | FQM | Auditing
+QMS Software | Consultation | FQM | Auditing

-#QualityMatters podcast is streaming on:
+#QualityMatters podcast is streaming on

-iTunes Spotify Google Audible Stitcher TuneIn
+iTunes Spotify Audible YouTube